-The Ringhaver Student Center was constructed in August 2007.
+The Ringhaver Student Center was completed in August 2007.
 This two-story building features a dining area, lounges, and a recreation room on the first floor.
-The second floor includes five classroom, a multi-purpose room, group study rooms, the Office of Career Services, the Office of Student Services, and offices for student clubs and organizations, including the Student Government Association and the Campus Activities Board.
+The second floor includes five classroom, a multi-purpose room, group study rooms, the Career Development Center, the Office of Student Services, and offices for student clubs and organizations, including the Student Government Association and the Campus Activities Board.
 The 43,000 square foot building is named for the Ringhaver family.
 L.C.
 "Ring" Ringhaver and his sons, Lance C. Ringhaver and Randal L. Ringhaver, served on the College's Board of Trustees.